 International Jewish Sports Hall of Fame

 Yad Le'ish Hasport Hayehudi

 NEWSLETTER

 "The Deeds of the Past Shall Inspire the Achievements of the Future"

-Summer, 2008
+Summer, 2009

 HALL OF FAME ADDS NEW HONOREES

-s the International Jewish Sports Hall of Fame enters its 30th year, recent elections have swelled the IJSHOF's roster to 321 honored athletes and sportsmen who have excelled at the highest levels of their sport.
+s the International Jewish Sports Hall of Fame celebrates its 30th year, recent elections have swelled the IJSHOF's roster to 330 honored athletes and sportsmen who have excelled at the highest levels of their sport.

-Since July, 2005, when our last formal inductions were held in Israel, the following have been elected:
+Honorees elected to the IJSHOF over the past four years are presented below, and on pages 3 & 6:

 Auto Racers:

-KENNY BERNSTEIN.
-American driver-owner, is a six-time National Hot Rod Association champion, and winner of the International HRA Winston championship.
+KENNY BERNSTEIN, American driver-owner, is a six-time National Hot Rod Association champion, and winner of the International HRA Winston championship.
 He is the only race team owner to collect wins in three major motorsports disciplines: NASCAR, NHRA, and IndyCar.

 MAURI ROSE won the "Indianapolis 500" in 1941, 1945 and 1947.
-He was inducted into the Inter-national Motorsports Hall of Fame in 1994.

-Basketball: EARL STROM, in 1957, became one of the NBA's first fulltime court officials, and spent 29 years in the NBA and
+He was inducted into the International Motorsports Hall of Fame in 1994.
+Basketball: EARL STROM, in 1957, became one of the NBA's first fulltime court officials, and spent 29 years in the NBA and three years in the ABA.
+Elected to the Basketball Hall of Fame in 1995, Strom was only the third court official elected to the BHOF.

-LIFETIME ACHIEVEMENT

-EISENBERG-KEEFER, GILADY

-have been recipients of the Award.